-All that being said, Joab possessed one rather commendable quality.
-It was a character trait that is much needed in our wishy-washy, never say anything the way it really is, never offend anyone world.
+However, Joab did possess one rather commendable quality.
+It was a much needed trait in our wishy-washy, never say anything the way it really is, never offend anyone world.